-I am an Associate Professor in the Operations and Technology Management Department and the Faculty Director of Honors Program at the Questrom School of Business, Boston University.
+I am an Associate Professor in the Operations and Technology Management Department and the Faculty Director of the Honors Program at the Questrom School of Business, Boston University.

 My work has been published in Management Science, Manufacturing & Service Operations Management, Operations Research, and Marketing Science.
 I serve as an associate editor at Manufacturing & Service Operations Management and as a senior editor at Production & Operations Management.